-The Mission of the Office of Small Business Opportunity of Richland County, South Carolina, is to provide a race and gender-neutral tool for the County to use in its efforts to ensure that six (6) industry categories of its local business community have an opportunity to participate in County contracts.
+The Mission of the Office of Small Business Opportunity of Richland County, South Carolina, is to provide a race and gender-neutral tool for the County to use as its efforts to ensure that all segments of its small and local business community have a reasonable and significant opportunity to compete and participate in contracts.

 In 2012, Richland County voters approved a referendum that identified $1.07B in sales tax revenues that would be used to pay the costs of administrative expenses, continued operation of mass transit services, and improvements to transportation projects, including roadway projects and bike/ pedestrian/greenway projects.
 One provision of the referendum directed council to set up an office to give small and local businesses the opportunity to compete for road and greenway projects under the Transportation Penny Program.
 On November 19, 2014, the County fulfilled its commitment to ensure that small and local businesses were given the opportunity to participate in the Transportation Penny Program with the opening of the Office of Small Business Opportunity (OSBO).
 The OSBO was created to provide small businesses with developmental tools to better prepare for potentially successful awards of County contracts.